Palaquium pseudorostratum

-Palaquium pseudorostratum is a tree in the family Sapotaceae.
+Palaquium pseudorostratum is a species of tree in the family Sapotaceae.
 The specific epithet pseudorostratum is for the species' similarity to Palaquium rostratum.

 Description

 Palaquium pseudorostratum grows up to 30 m tall.
 The bark is reddish brown.
 Inflorescences bear up to four flowers.
 The fruits are up to 1.6 cm long.

 Distribution and habitat

 Palaquium pseudorostratum is native to Borneo and the Philippines.
 Its habitat is swamp and kerangas forests.